chadwatson/react-remote-resource/README.md

 ### `createKeyedResource`

-An opinionated version of `createResource` that stores retrieved data in an object literal, allowing you to create a key for each entry.
-The getter function returns the data that is associated with key that your key creating function returns.
-The setter function sets the resource state to the data that was fetched.
-And the predicate function simply checks if the resource state is not `undefined`.
+Creates a resource that organizes its entries into an object literal.
+It takes a key setter function and a loader function that fetches your data.
+The key setter function derives the entry key from the same arguments that are supplied to the loader function.
+Once an entry is fetched it will not be refetched.

 ```javascript
 const myResource = createKeyedResource(